UNNC-Fab/2025-1-YANBING/docs/course/Week1/Week1.md

 The index md file is shown below.
 ![p3](/images/image3.png)
 ## 3. Preview the Web page
 Once I have written content for the main page, run the VitePress development server to preview it:npm run dev.
-Then thie will launch a local development server (typically at http://localhost:3000), where I can see my main page in action.
+Then thie will launch a local development server, where I can see my main page in action.
 ![p4](/images/image4.png)
 ## 4. Push the Page to Github
  After constructing the website, I will use Git to track project files and then pushing them to a GitHub repository.